Issue 15, 2025

 Abstract

-The metastable β-Fe2O3 has been less investigated due to the challenges in preparing phase-pure materials with high thermal stability.
-In this work, by pulsed laser deposition (PLD) method, we firstly reported the fabrication of phase-pure β-Fe2O3 films with crystallographic orientations of [100] and [111] on indium tin oxide (ITO)-coated yttria-stabilized zirconia (YSZ) substrates.
+Metastable β-Fe2O3 has been less investigated due to the challenges in preparing phase-pure materials with high thermal stability.
+In this work, ,we report for the first time the fabrication of phase-pure β-Fe2O3 films with crystallographic orientations of [100] and [111] on indium tin oxide (ITO)-coated yttria-stabilized zirconia (YSZ) substrates by the pulsed laser deposition (PLD) method.
 The [100]-oriented β-Fe2O3 photoanode demonstrates higher photoelectrochemical (PEC) activity than the [111]-oriented counterpart for the water oxidation reaction, which yields a photocurrent density increase by a factor of 6 at 1.5 VRHE under simulated AM 1.5G illumination.
-Moreover, the [100]-oriented β-Fe2O3 thin film (10-20 nm in thickness) shows outstanding thermal stability, with the phase transition temperature elevated to 650 °C, which is 150 °C higher than the typical value for β-Fe2O3 nanoparticles.
+Moreover, the [100]-oriented β-Fe2O3 thin film (10–20 nm in thickness) shows outstanding thermal stability, with the phase transition temperature elevated to 650 °C, which is 150 °C higher than the typical value for β-Fe2O3 nanoparticles.
 This work demonstrates an effective method to prepare phase-pure β-Fe2O3 with high thermal stability.

 Supplementary files